codeclimate/codeclimate-rubocop/config/contents/style/double_negation.md

-This cop checks for uses of double negation (!!) to convert something to a boolean value.
-As this is both cryptic and usually redundant, it should be avoided.
+This cop checks for uses of double negation (`!!`) to convert something to a boolean value.

+When using `EnforcedStyle: allowed_in_returns`, allow double nagation in contexts that use boolean as a return value.
+When using `EnforcedStyle: forbidden`, double nagation should be forbidden always.

 ### Example:
     # bad
     !!something

     # good
     !something.nil?

+### Example: EnforcedStyle: allowed_in_returns (default)
+    # good
+    def foo?
+      !!return_value
+    end

+### Example: EnforcedStyle: forbidden
+    # bad
+    def foo?
+      !!return_value
+    end

 Please, note that when something is a boolean value !!something and !something.nil? are not the same thing.